 - Remove the belt from the garage door opener.

 Tip: The spring nut is under heavy tension.
 Use care when compressing the spring to avoid injury.

 - Lay the new belt beside the rail.

-- Grasp the end of the belt that has the trolley connector hook and pass approximately 12 inches of the belt through the rail window.
+- Grasp the end of the belt that has the trolley connector hook and passes approximately 12 inches of the belt through the rail window.

 - Add general-purpose grease to the idler pulley center hole if it’s dry.

 - Insert the idler pulley into the rail window behind the belt and line up the mounting hole.

 - Reinstall the idler pulley bolt and tighten it firmly with the lock washer and nut.